How much does a Toyota car service cost?Get a free quote now

 Starts at £375

 When to book your Toyota service

-The age, condition, and everyday useage of your Toyota will help you decide when to take your car in.
+The age, condition, and everyday usage of your Toyota will help you decide when to take your car in.
 When considering how often your Toyota should be serviced, keep three things in mind:

+- Refer to the Toyota service schedule and handbook.
 Otherwise known as the owner’s manual, this is where you’ll find manufacturer guidance on a range of things, including recommendations around when your car should be serviced.
-For example, it might be every few months or when your car’s clocked a certain number of kms.
+For example, it might be every few months or when your car’s clocked a certain number of kilometres.